homestar92/ring-lardner-transcriptions/Where Do You Get That Noise.md

 "I mean," says Hawley, "that this here summer's been dry compared to other summers."

-"I s'pose,” says Carey, "they wasn't never such a dry summer?"
+"I s'pose," says Carey, "they wasn't never such a dry summer?"

 "They's been lots of 'em," Hawley says.